sudo-awk/CloudHacking/flaws/level 6.md

 <kbd>![image](https://github.com/user-attachments/assets/24a8ba8e-0178-48f1-a2a6-38d871464394)</kbd>

-And if we want to check our listed profiles we can also use
+We can check our listed profiles we can use

 ```
 aws configure list-profiles
 ```
 <kbd>![image](https://github.com/user-attachments/assets/8d7fc921-b57c-4db9-97ac-1a3e9b30cfe1)</kbd>

-And then we will enumerate using the `get-user` command under the `iam` module of aws
+And then we can start enumerating this access using the `get-user` command under the `iam` module of aws

 ```
 aws iam get-user --profile level6
 ```
 <kbd>![image](https://github.com/user-attachments/assets/ae2c5ebc-488c-4742-a861-e533eda16b2c)</kbd>

-we'll take note of the username
+we'll take note of the username,
 ```
  "UserName": "Level6"
 ```

-And we'll find policies attached to it using `list-attached-user-policies`
+Using the username, this will allow us to request for any attached policies that it may have access to,

 ```
 └─$ aws iam list-attached-user-policies --user-name level6 --profile level6